-Do you have a dispute with your HOA?
+Do you have a dispute with your homeowners association?
 Are you looking for options to file or defend a lawsuit?
 Confused about verbiage in your HOA governing documents or Texas Property Code?
 Do you need an affordable Texas HOA attorney without mortgaging the rest of your entire life?

-Be sure to explore your legal options by consulting with AT LEAST 2 or more HOA attorneys.
+While exploring your legal options, be sure to consult with AT LEAST 2 or more HOA attorneys.
 Even if legal action is not imminent or not your immediate intention, it’s best to be proactive and get clarity BEFORE your HOA disagreement escalates.

-Quite frankly, hiring the right HOA attorney can be daunting.
-Some attorneys may be very dismissive and not take your grievances seriously.
-Others may take on your case but lack the tenacity to win, are inexperienced, or are just incompetent.
-And yet others demand rates that price out the average homeowner in desperate need of legal assistance.
+Quite frankly, hiring the right Texas HOA attorney can be daunting.
+It’s not uncommon for attorneys to be dismissive and not take your grievances seriously.
+Others may accept your case but lack the tenacity to win, are inexperienced, OR are just incompetent.
+And yet some HOA attorneys demand rates that price out the average homeowner in desperate need of legal assistance.

 - READ and try to get a clear understanding of the Association governing documents and Texas Property Code.